 - Loaning or offering materials eligible for discard.

 - Suggesting collections that could expand or complement a project.

-- Providing research into technology or funding opportunities for a project.
-Grant proposals may need to be written, proofread, and/or checked for compliance.
+- Providing research into technology or funding opportunities for a project; if grant proposals are required, they may need to be written, proofread, and checked for compliance.

-- Donating the time of students and/or staff available to assist with scanning, conducting quality control, or researching of metadata.
+- Donating the time of staff available to assist with scanning, conducting quality control, or metadata research.

-- Monitoring U.S. Government Printing Office's Needs & Offers to locate missing copies from a project's collection.
+- Monitoring the U.S. Government Publishing Office's Needs & Offers list to locate missing copies from a project's collection.